lockbook/lockbook/docs/building/server.md

 tests are configured to connect to `https://localhost:8000`.

-you can run the server locally by executing `./run-server.sh` in `utils/dev`.
-This will source a set of environment variables intended for local development.
+you can run the server locally by executing `lbdev server` for local dev.